osudrl/apex/readme.md

 ### To Do
 - [ ] Save models
-- [ ] Make algorithms handle their own argument parsing
+- [ ] Merge PPO and VPG
 - [ ] Package everything
 - [ ] Clean up /utils/
 - [ ] Make baselines and models take in an env
+- [ ] Refactor baselines.
+Name them critics and compose them in policies
 - [ ] use __all__ idiom

 ### Notes
 I'm not satisfied with the semantic clarity of how distribution is encapsulated/abstracted.
 I'll probably change it to something less confusing to read.

 ## Soon to be implemented: